nodejitsu/haibu/README.md

 ## RESTful Webservice

-haibu exposes it's API via a RESTful JSON API.
-This is ideal for situations where you need to integrate haibu with non-node.js systems.
+If you need to integrate non-node.js systems with haibu, you can use haibu's RESTful JSON API.
+We recommend using haibu's native Node.js Client, but if you need to integrate with none-node.js systems this is not always a viable option.

 **Starting an application through the webservice**